wingsuitist/villains/README.md

 We want to add a separate view which trains us in knowing each villains power.
 For that we need the possibility to switch between views which can be solved with routing.

+There will be routing support for `angular-cli`.
+It was removed due to the new router version and will be integrated later on.
+(Please tell me to update this as soon as it's available in the official version.)

 ### 9.1 Separate List view

 Let's add a new component for the List of Villain, to separate it from the AppComponent: